AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Key Takeaways

 • Erie, State Farm, and Progressive offer some of the cheapest average rates in Charlotte.
-They also rank well for customer satisfaction in North Carolina.
+The former two companies also rank well for customer satisfaction in North Carolina.

 • Finding the cheapest car insurance for you will depend on individual factors like your vehicle, coverage limits, driving record, credit history, and more.
 To get the best insurance at the best rate, compare quotes from at least three providers.